 You will be alongside a naturalist guide and will be provided lunch, snacks, transportation, and binoculars.
 The entrance fee to Yellowstone is NOT included.

-Wolf watching is definitely one of the coolest things to do in Yellowstone!
+Wolf-watching is one of the coolest things to do in Yellowstone!
 Click here to check out how to book a tour and the planned itinerary for your trip.

 5. Go Camping at Mammoth Campground